If you need information or documents from these pages in another language or in a different format please email

 As the Independent Clinical Nurse on the CCG Governing Body, Jenny is committed to ensuring that the CCG stays true to the values of the NHS Constitution and the spirit of the NHS.
 She feels that having a strong nursing presence on the Board and active nursing engagement with local member groups is an opportunity for nursing perspectives to shape the future of healthcare in the City.

 Lay Member for Patient and Public Participation and Deputy Chair - Mike Holdgate

-Mike Holdgate trained as a Biochemist and worked in the Pharmaceutical Industry before taking up a volunteer post in Zimbabwe as Head of Maths and Science at a secondary school in the late 1980s.
+Mike Holdgate trained as a Biochemist and worked in the Pharmaceutical Industry before taking up a post in Zimbabwe as Head of Maths and Science at a secondary school in the late 1980s.

-Mike then worked with a number of Zimbabwean Non-Governmental Organisations who were supporting communities to become more actively involved in influencing their Local Authorities in the production of district development plans that could help to improve their livelihoods.
+Mike then worked with a number of Zimbabwean Non-Governmental Organisations supporting communities to become more engaged in influencing the decisions made by their Local Authority in the development of their area.

 In 2002 Mike returned to the UK where he helped to set up the Scarman Trust which became a national charity with regional offices based in Brighton and Hove.
-The Trust supported people to actively participate in bringing about the positive and meaningful change they wanted to achieve within their communities through a number of different programmes including the award winning Can Do Health initiative.
-Mike has also been a trustee of a number of international charities working to promote active citizenship, deepening engagement in democratic processes.
+The Trust supported people to actively participate in bringing about positive and meaningful change within their communities through a number of different programmes including the award winning Can Do Health initiative.
+Mike has also been a trustee of a number of international charities working to promote active citizenship and deepening participation in democratic processes.